-Table 1 below is the accessibility audit results of the 2,497 websites based on automated testing.
+The accessibility audit results of 2,863 websites based on automated testing of their home pages are in Table 1 below.
 Precaution should be taken when interpreting the results as automated testing only assesses about 50% of the accessibility criteria.
 Extensive usability testing across multiple pages is required to understand the complete web accessibility status of the website.

 The "Success" column shows the percentage of sites that successfully implemented each success criteria according to the automated testing, the "Fail" column shows the percentage of sites that failed, and the "N/A" (Not Applicable) column indicates the percentage of sites where the criteria were not applicable.
-For in-depth information on the terms used in the success criteria and their corresponding pillar of accessibility-

-Perceivable, Operable, Understandable, and Robust-please refer to the appendix.
+For in-depth information on the terms used in the success criteria and their corresponding pillar of accessibility-Perceivable, Operable, Understandable, and Robust-please refer to the appendix.
 The appendix is structured into two informative sections: the first elaborates on the definitions and importance of each success criterion (Appendix A), and the second maps these criteria to their respective pillars, providing an organized framework to understand the complex data (Appendix B).

-Table 1: Accessibility audit results of 2497 websites
+Table 1: Accessibility audit results of 2863 websites